Skip to Content

 A German Shepherd’s first heat lasts between 4 to 15 days and corresponds to the estrus stage of the heat cycle.
 During these days, your GSD is fertile and can get pregnant if she mates.

-You may have read that a dog’s first heat and consequent heat seasons last for 2-4 weeks.
+You may have read that a dog’s first heat and consequent heat seasons last 2-4 weeks.
 This is because many people consider the heat period to include both the proestrus and the estrus phases of the heat cycle.

 However, strictly speaking, a dog’s heat period is the estrus phase.
 This is when she’s ready to mate and is fertile enough to get pregnant.